-Beginning in the early 1990s, Rodney Stinson has prepared numerous reports on the labour market and earnings that have been used as evidence in the Supreme, District, Compensation, and other Courts in New South Wales, most often in connection with claims for lost past and/or future earnings, whether due to inability to work in one's old job or any job or resulting from other causes.
+Beginning in the early 1990s, Rodney Stinson has prepared numerous reports on the labour market and earnings that have been admitted as evidence in the Supreme, District, Compensation, and other Courts in New South Wales, and Courts elsewhere, most often in regard to claims for lost past and/or future earnings, whether due to inability to work in one's old job or any job or resulting from other causes.
 He has been accepted as a labour market, earnings, and employment expert in those Courts.